datamllab/rlcard/docs/toy-examples.md

 ########## Evaluation ##########
 Iteration: 1200 Average reward is 0.0434
 ```
 We observe that CFR becomes stronger than NFSP after 1200 iterations.
+In our experiments, we observe CFR has better performance than NFSP.
+However, CFR requires traversal of the game tree, which is infeasible in large environments.